MengyingLei/mengyinglei.github.io/index.md

 This is Mengying Lei.
-I am a postdoc at McGill.
+I am a postdoc at McGill and PolyMtl.

 My research interests lie in spatiotemporal modeling, Bayesian inference, and machine learning.